Estimated reading time: 6 minutes

-If you’re reading this, then you probably know a little about website ranking and backlinks, but not entirely sure how they can help one another.
+If you’re reading this, you probably know a little about website ranking and backlinks but not entirely sure how they can help one another.

 You’ve also probably discovered that taking shortcuts on the above items is a bad idea.
 To add, the same goes for buying followers on social media!

-Speaking of shortcuts (and social media), have you ever come across an ad that markets “a possible solution for a lack of social media followers?”
-Other examples: “Buy 1000 followers for $5!”, “Buy 1000 Backlinks for $5!”, etc.
+Speaking of shortcuts (and social media), have you ever come across an ad that markets “a possible solution for lack of social media followers?”
+Other examples: “Buy 1000 followers for $5!”, “Buy 1000 Backlinks for $5!” etc.

 If so, lets hope that you didn’t go for it.

 If you did, then hopefully you’ve learned a lesson and are now looking for a solution.

-Anyway, if you’ve already been down this road and ‘made the purchase,’ then you know that those tactics totally mess up and inflate social media analytics.
+Anyway, if you’ve already been down this road and ‘made the purchase,’ then you know that those tactics can mess up and inflate social media results.
 Not only

 Let’s get to it!